Afternoon on the Amazon: Magic Tree House, Book 6

 Is it any good?

-No real danger ever gets too close, as the Magic Tree House twosome stumbles along, evading one creature after another.
+Snakes and crocs provide the standard elements of drama, but fall short of any heightened excitement; no real danger gets too close as the twosome stumbles along, evading one creature after another.
 Annie, the animal lover, here is terrified of all bugs, which surprises even Jack.
-Snakes and crocs provide the standard elements of drama, but fall short of any heightened excitement.
 The needed object, through no effort of their own, falls into their lap as an unwanted gift, which adds to mystery but detracts from the magic.

 Families can talk about...